filecoin-project/ref-fvm/testing/integration/tests/evm/README.md

 `fevm.rs` can use [Cucumber](https://cucumber-rs.github.io/cucumber/current/quickstart.html) to run integration test scenarios, for which the Gherkin feature specifications are in the [features](./features/) directory.
 Other than that, both libraries should be fairly light on code.

+After adding new contracts, the generated modules must be added to `lib.rs` manually (although this could be part of `build.rs`).

+Tip: If it looks like a contract is not being picked up by `build.rs`, try `make all` to see if there's anything wrong with the Solidity compilation.